 Where nothing survived four years ago, this week she saw eels, skates, and a vampire squid.
 Conclusion: recovery is happening.
 However the sea floor is covered in an inches-thick oiled layer.
 The long-term effects are unknown, and while heartened she cautioned not to extrapolate the positive signs across the entire area affected by the original spill.

 Human health studies

 The National Institute of Health (NIH) is in the early stages of its 10-year study on the human health impacts to those who lived in the area and worked on clean-up.
-This two-part NIH interview by Laurie Wiegler of the Examiner/New Orleans News leaves the impression it will be a long time before the true results are known, if ever.
+It may be years, maybe never, before the true health effects of the spill are known.
 Many of the sick, lacking health insurance, can only wait and hope their claims survive the complicated bundle of paperwork and court battles between the government and BP.

 Environmental monitoring group, Gulf Restoration Network, reports oil is still appearing on Louisiana’s Grand Isle beaches.
 They collected “thousands of tar balls” there April 9th, 2014.
 BP denies they are from the Macondo well, saying the tar balls are no threat to human health.
 (Reuters)